eperojevic-333/Hacklytics-2026/README.md

 ## Future Improvements
 - Add evaluation/guardrails for factual consistency between analysis and transcript
 - Support multiple voices / tones (formal vs. energetic) for different audiences
-- Add slide generation integration (auto-create a deck aligned with narration)
+- Implement conversational AI to go beyond preseting and into discussing with members
 - Develop further to discuss with members in meetings for further application!
 (Conversational AI)

 ## Team / Credits